invenia/blog/_posts/JuliaLangFeatures.md

 ```
 It shows that we create a `Meter` object with `val=5`.

-From there, to get to a full unit system, one needs to overload all the stuff that numbers need, like addition and multiplication.
+To get to a full unit system, we then need to overload all the things that numbers need, like addition and multiplication.
+Now we have our own units-style syntactic sugar.

 ## Traits
 Inheritance is a gun with only one bullet, at least in the case of single-inheritance like Julia uses.
 Once you have a super-type, you can't have another.